 One of the most interesting races for me this past election season was that of the four seats available for the San Francisco Board of Education.
-The voter’s guide put out by the city included profiles of each candidate, and of the fifteen running for office, only seven of them had a website.
+The voter’s guide put out by the city included profiles of each candidate, visit web and of the fifteen running for office, only seven of them had a website.
 Six of them were essentially static, electronic versions of standard campaign brochures.
 The last was that of Rachel Norton, whose site consisted of a frequently-updated blog with comments enabled—and which the candidate actually responded to.
 Aside from being evidence for a passion in the field, what set this candidate apart from the others for me was her interest in using the web as a way to facilitate two-way communication with her constituents.
 As the incoming presidential administration has also shown, this is a great way to promote transparency and civic engagement.

 After long, drawn-out recounts in what turned out to be a very close race, Norton ultimately won the fourth seat on the board.
 I’ve always had a lot of reverence for education—something I have my parents to thank for—and apparently I was excited enough about both Norton’s election and some of the recent work of Henry Jenkins that I actually wrote my very first letter to a public official this morning:

 Congratulations on getting elected!
 I just wanted to let you know about something that’s been on my mind lately regarding education.
 I’m not sure to what extent the Board of Education deals with this sort of thing, but it has to do with what’s called “new media literacies”.
 There’s a foundation for it here that has more information about it: